agg-85/flight-controller/README.md

 -  Place smallest decoupling capacitors closest to pin to minimize trace inductance.
 Smaller capacitors filter high frequency noise, and inductive impedance is proportial to frequency.
 -  Vref serves as a precise baseline voltage for ADCs and DACs, isolating noise and maintaining consistent voltage.
 -  ESD protection for USB connector as TVS array, where TVS diodes acts as an open circuit when operating voltage is normal.
 When a voltage spike occurs, it acts as a short circuit to sink high current and clamps D+/D-.
+-  NRST puts chip in known state (setting registers to default), used to activate bootloader when flashing new program (ex: through SWD interface)
+-  SWD bypasses bootloader and can reset and flash MCU directly

 ## Goals